f5devcentral/f5xc-emea-workshop/docs/class4/module1/lab3/lab3.rst

 ===========================================

 #.
 If you have curl on your machine, go to the next step.
 Else, connect with SSH or WEBSSH to the Jumphost machine
 #.
-Run the below calls
+Run the following curl commands

    .. code-block:: none